/product/models.py

 for sub in Subscriber.objects.all():

-sub.dob = today.replace(year=today.year-sub.age) # that too dirty but i'll fix it later
+sub.dob = today.replace(year=today.year-sub.age) # that's too dirty but I'll fix it later

 sub.save()